kurtrm/phone_network_graph/README.md

 # Communication Network Graph

+April 23, 2018
+To do:
+Learned about measures of centrality:
+- degree centrality
+- betweenness_centrality

+Also need to add breadth first traversal and perhaps others.

 _See the visualization [here](https://kurtrm.github.io/phone_network_graph/)._

 Note: I moved on to a different project before correcting the jitter in the D3 animation.
 I'll revisit this in the future.